Ted 2

-Ted 2 (stylized as ted2) is a 2015 American fantasy comedy film co-produced and directed by Seth MacFarlane, who co-wrote the screenplay with Alec Sulkin and Wellesley Wild.
-In addition to MacFarlane, Mark Wahlberg, Giovanni Ribisi, and Jessica Barth also reprise their roles from the first film, with Amanda Seyfried, John Slattery, and Morgan Freeman joining the cast.

-The sequel to Ted (2012), the film follows the talking teddy bear Ted (voiced by MacFarlane) as he fights for his civil rights in order to be recognized as a person and not as property so he can adopt a child.
+Ted 2 (stylized as ted2) is a 2015 American fantasy stoner comedy film directed by Seth MacFarlane and written by MacFarlane, Alec Sulkin, and Wellesley Wild.
+A sequel to Ted (2012), the film reprises the roles of MacFarlane, Mark Wahlberg, Giovanni Ribisi, and Jessica Barth with Amanda Seyfried, John Slattery, and Morgan Freeman joining the cast.
+The film follows Ted as he fights for his civil rights in order to be recognized as a person and not as property so he can adopt a child.
 Principal photography began in Massachusetts in July 2014.

-Ted 2 was released on June 26, 2015, by Universal Pictures.
-Despite the film failing to achieve the critical and commercial success of its predecessor, it still became a box office success, grossing $215.9 million on a $68 million budget.
+Ted 2 premiered at the Ziegfeld Theater on June 24, 2015, and was released in the United States on June 26 by Universal Pictures.
+Despite mixed reviews, it was a box-office success, grossing $216 million on a $68 million budget.
+It was followed by a prequel television series, which premiered in 2024.
+An animated series is in the works, with MacFarlane, Wahlberg, Seyfried, and Barth reprising their roles.

-In January 2024, a prequel television series began streaming on Peacock, while an animated series serving as a follow-up to the films is currently in development.

 Plot

 Two years after the events of the first film, Ted marries his girlfriend, Tami-Lynn, six months after John Bennett and Lori Collins divorced.
 One year later, following a heated argument between Ted and Tami-Lynn, their co-worker Joy suggests to him that they have a baby to keep their marriage alive.
-When Ted discusses it with Tami-Lynn, she loves the idea, so they both agree to have one.
-As Ted cannot father a child, John decides to help find a sperm donor.
+When Ted discusses it with Tami-Lynn, they both agree.
+As Ted cannot father a child, John helps find a sperm donor.

-After failed attempts to find a donor, John ultimately offers to donate his own sperm, but Tami-Lynn is found to be infertile due to past drug use.
+After failed attempts to find a donor and being chased off by Tom Brady for trying to masturbate him in his sleep, John ultimately offers to donate his own sperm, but Tami-Lynn is found to be infertile due to past drug use.
 Subsequently, the couple decide to adopt.
 The background checks bring Ted's legal status as a person into question, and the Massachusetts state authorities declare Ted to be property rather than human.
-As a result, Ted loses his job, his credit card and bank accounts are terminated, and his marriage to Tami-Lynn is annulled.
+As a result, Ted is fired from his job, his credit card and bank accounts are terminated, and his marriage to Tami-Lynn is annulled.
 John suggests that they take the state to court.
-Approaching the best lawyer they can find, he assigns the case pro bono to his niece Sam L. Jackson, a novice lawyer.
+Approaching the best lawyer they can find, he assigns the case pro bono to his niece Samantha L. Jackson, a novice lawyer.
 They are initially reluctant due to her lack of pop culture knowledge but bond over their love of marijuana as they prepare to present the case.

-Meanwhile, Donny, Ted's life-long stalker, is now a janitor at Hasbro's headquarters in NYC.
-He proposes to the SVP to abduct Ted for research to manufacture live teddy bears commercially.
+Meanwhile, Donny, Ted's life-long stalker, is now a janitor at Hasbro's headquarters in New York City.
+He proposes to the senior vice-president to abduct Ted for research to manufacture live teddy bears commercially.
 Donny convinces him to hire an expert attorney to ensure that Ted maintains his status as property.